 We then learn and act on any feedback received.

 It's worth noting that this is still a long term piece of work.
-Changing gender stereotypes that have been embedded in the labour market for years will take time, but we do acknowledge while ever we have a gender pay gap we have work to do and are fully committed to address this.
+Changing gender stereotypes that have been embedded in the labour market for years will take time.
+We do acknowledge that while we have a gender pay gap we have work to do.
+We are fully committed to address this.